 Xiao-I is a holding company incorporated in the Cayman Islands.
 As a holding company with no material operations of our own, Xiao-I conducts a substantial majority of our operations through Shanghai Xiao-i Robot Technology Co., Ltd. ("Shanghai Xiao-i"), a variable interest entity (the "VIE"), in the People's Republic of China, or "PRC" or "China."
-Investors in our Ordinary Shares should be aware that they may never directly hold equity interests in the VIE, but rather purchasing equity solely in Xiao-I Corporation, our Cayman Islands holding company, which does not directly own substantially all of our business in China conducted by the VIE.
+Investors in our Ordinary Shares should be aware that they may never hold equity interests in the VIE, but rather purchasing equity solely in Xiao-I, our Cayman Islands holding company, which does not own any of our business in China conducted by the VIE.
 Our Ordinary Shares offered in this offering are shares of our Cayman Islands holding company instead of shares of the VIE in China.

-Zhizhen Artificial Intelligent Technology (Shanghai) Co.
-Ltd. ("Zhizhen Technology") entered into a series of contractual agreements that establish the VIE structure (the "VIE Agreements").
+Islands holding company instead of shares of the VIE in China.
+Our indirect wholly owned subsidiary, Zhizhen Artificial Intelligent Technology (Shanghai) Co.
+Ltd. ("Zhizhen Technology" or "WFOE") entered into a series of contractual arrangements that establish the VIE structure (the "VIE Agreements").
 The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where Chinese law prohibits direct foreign investment in the operating companies.
 We have evaluated the guidance in FASB ASC 810 and determined that we are the primary beneficiary of the VIE, for accounting purposes, based upon such contractual arrangements.
-Accordingly, under U.S. GAAP, the results of the VIE and its subsidiaries are consolidated in our financial statements.
-However, investors will not and may never directly hold equity interests in the Chinese operating companies.
+ASC 810 requires a VIE to be consolidated if the company is subject to a majority of the risk of loss for the VIE or is entitled to receive a majority of the VIE's residual returns.
+A VIE is an entity in which a company, through contractual arrangements, exercises operational control, bears the risk of, and enjoys the rewards normally associated with ownership of the entity, and therefore the company is the primary beneficiary of the entity for accounting purposes.
+Under ASC 810, a reporting entity has a controlling financial interest in a VIE, and must consolidate that VIE, if the reporting entity has both of the following characteristics: (a) the power to direct the activities of the VIE that most significantly affect the VIE's economic performance; and (b) the obligation to absorb losses, or the right to receive benefits, that could potentially be significant to the VIE.
+Through the VIE Agreements, the Company is deemed the primary beneficiary of the VIE for accounting purposes.
+However, investors will not and may never hold equity interests in the VIE and its subsidiaries are consolidated in our financial statements.
+However, investors will not and may never hold equity interests in the VIE and the VIE's subsidiaries.
 The VIE Agreements may not be effective in providing control over Shanghai Xiao-i.
-Uncertainties exist as to our ability to enforce the VIE Agreements, and the VIE Agreements have not been tested in a court of law.
-The Chinese regulatory authorities could disallow this VIE structure, which would likely result in a material change in our operations and the value of our Ordinary Shares, including that it could cause the value of such securities to significantly decline or become worthless.
-See "Prospectus Summary - Our History and Corporate Structure" beginning on page 10 of this prospectus for a summary of the contractual arrangements and "Risk Factors - Risks Related to Our Corporate Structure" beginning on page 42 of this prospectus for certain risks related to the contractual arrangements.
+Uncertainties exist as to our ability to enforce th